brillout/wildcard-api/docs/readme.template.md

 ### Authentication

-Authentication is usually based on HTTP headers.
-Such as `Authorization: Bearer AbCdEf123456`, or a cookie holding the user's session ID.
+Authentication usually uses HTTP headers such as `Authorization: Bearer AbCdEf123456` or a cookie holding the user's session ID.

-You can access the `headers` object in your endpoint functions by passing it to `getApiResponse`:
+You can access the HTTP request headers in your endpoint functions by passing the `headers` object to `getApiResponse`:

 ~~~js
 app.all('/wildcard/*' , async (req, res) => {